-a) Risk Management
+Literature Review a) Risk Management 7 55

 Risk is all pervasive and is prevalent in every activity, be it a manufacturing or trading or service related.
-Human beings always attempt to manage the Risks faced by them in their day-to-day activities of life.
-Keeping inflammable material away from fire, saving for possible future needs, creation of a legal protection etc. are some of attempts at managing the Risks.
+56 Human beings always attempt to manage the Risks faced by them in their day-to-day activities of life.
+Keeping 57 inflammable material away from fire, saving for possible future needs, creation of a legal protection etc. are some 58 of attempts at managing the Risks.
+59 the dictate of the 'need'.
+Broadly, this dictate of the 'need' may be classified as the primitive form of Risk-Return 63 Trade-off.

-While there is no formal documentation of Risk Management in the primitive form of economic activity like 'barter' system, it would be reasonable to assume that both sides of the exchange-trade were prudently applying the basics of Risk Management viz. no loss or low loss.
-The extent of loss, whatever it may be, should have been the dictate of the 'need'.
-Broadly, this dictate of the 'need' may be classified as the primitive form of Risk-Return Trade-off.
+While there is no formal documentation of Risk Management in the primitive form of economic activity like 60 'barter' system, it would be reasonable to assume that both sides of the exchange-trade were prudently applying 61 the basics of Risk Management viz. no loss or low loss.
+The extent of loss, whatever it may be, should have been 62

-As rightly said, anyone who is not comfortable in drilling in the middle of seas is probably does not belong to the oil exploration business.
+65 As rightly said, anyone who is not comfortable in drilling in the middle of seas is probably does not belong to the oil exploration business.
 Similarly, anyone who is not prepared to take Risks is not in the banking business.
+66

 Managing Risk is nothing but managing the change before the Risk manages.
-While new avenues for the Banks have opened up, they have brought with them new Risks as well, which the Banks will have to manage and attempt to mitigate.
+While new avenues for the 67 Banks have opened up, they have brought with them new Risks as well, which the Banks will have to manage 68 and attempt to mitigate.
+69 initiate suitable remedial measures to mitigate them.
+73